traction-project/encoding-api/README.md

 NB: The script will fail if the chosen username already exists, i.e. usernames must be unique.

+## Custom Encoding Presets

+By default, the application supports the resolutions `720p`, `480p`, `360p` and `240p`.
+One can, however add custom encoding presets by creating them in the Transcoder config on AWS and adding their preset IDs to a file named `presets.json` in the application root.
+A sample file with custom presets named `presets.json-sample` is provided.

+The file contains a JSON dictionary, with the keys being unique, descriptive names, e.g. denoting the resolution that the preset produces.
+Each key is associated to a 2-tuple containing the preset ID and the presets bitrate.

+Once added, the application should be restarted.
+The availability of the custom presets can be verified by calling `GET /api/upload/encode/resolutions`.

 ## API Documentation

 The following sections document each of the API endpoints that the application